Navigating a Cobb County Restraining Order: A Complete Guide

 Many people assume that domestic violence only occurs between current intimate partners or spouses.
 However, the perpetrators of domestic violence are much further reaching and can include past or present spouses, parents and children, stepparents and stepchildren, foster parents and foster children, siblings, or other close family members, as well as non-related co-inhabitants such as roommates.

-If you or someone you love is being tormented or abused, you can file a restraining order against the abuser.
+If you or someone you love is being tormented or abused, you can file a restraining or protective order against the abuser.
 A restraining order seeks to protect a person from domestic danger, family violence, and stalking.
 It generally does so by prohibiting the accused from having any form of contact or relationship with another person from the same household.

 To get a restraining order, the petitioner must file detailed information at the court and also attend a hearing.
 For legal advice on how to get a restraining order, read on or contact the trusted domestic violence lawyers at The Waltman Firm today.

 Although most domestic violence victims can eventually obtain a more permanent restraining order through a court hearing, sometimes a victim of family violence may face an imminent danger of further abuse and may need immediate protection from the court.

 The law allows victims of family violence to file a petition for a Temporary Protective Order (TPO), stating that they are likely to suffer another abuse at the hands of a family member or other persons living with them.
 In other words, temporary protective orders seek to protect people in certain relationships from abuse.

 In this county, a Superior Court Judge issues a Temporary Protective Order (TPO).
 That is a civil order for the protection of a victim of family violence restraining the accused person from having any contact with the petitioner.